So Many Meanings

 What It Does Not Mean

 One way to discover what the word does not mean is to see how it is used in other places in the Bible.
-For example, in Matt.
-11:29we read,
+For example, in Matthew 11:29 we read,

 Take My yoke upon you and learn from Me, for I am gentle and humble in heart, and YOU WILL FIND REST FOR YOUR SOULS.
-(NASB) Matt.
-11:29
+Matthew 11:29 (NASB)

 The word “gentle” in this verse is praus.
 You will notice that the word “humble” also appears in this verse.
 It is translated from a different Greek word.
 The NASB, NLT, NIV, CEV, and NCV all translate these words the same way as “gentle” and “humble.”
 This is a clear indication that praus does not mean “humble.”